Rotary Club Reaffirms Commitment To Polio Eradication | Leadership Newspaper

 Dan-Hassan who is currently the 21st president of the club said since 1988, Rotary has contributed over $1billion to tackle polio globally.

-Speaking on the challenges of polio disease, he said, “Our top priority is eradicating polio.
-Rotary and development partners have worked tirelessly over the years to reduce the number of polio cases by 99 per cent in the world, and as long as polio threatens even one child, children of the world are at risk.”
+Speaking on the challenges of polio disease, he said, “Our top priorty is eradicating polio.
+Rotary and development partners have worked tirelessly over the years to reduce the number of polio cases by 99percent in the world, and as long as polio threatens even one child, children of the world are at risk.”

 Dan-Hassan said currently the club is working in its adopted communities of Kpaduma, Wumba, Gosa, Durumi 3 and Jahi while proposing to trigger positive changes in other communities around Apo resettlement.